Willis0826/docker-base/sam/README.md

 # Usage

 The Dockerfile provide a AWS SAM cli to build and deploy the aws application.
+Also, the the image includes nodejs 14 runtime

 1. docker build -t <docker_hub>/sam:<image_tag> .